 “Contact us today!
 Act now!
 Sign up immediately!
 Click Here!
 Download!
 Hurry!
 Don’t Miss out!
 Get a Free Trial Here!”

 Do you recognize these phrases?
 If you have spent any amount of time on the internet in the last 10 years, then you’ve likely seen all of them.
-You probably see them everyday on the bottom of web pages, floating at the top, as popups, embedded in ads, and written in text.
+You probably see them every day on the bottom of web pages, floating at the top, as popups, embedded in ads, and written in text.
 In fact, they have become so ubiquitous that you probably don’t even notice them anymore.
 In the marketing world, the terms are collectively referred to as a ‘call to action’ (CTA) and they play an important role in inbound marketing.

-A CTA is an instruction to act immediately to an advertisement or offer that has just been viewed.
+A CTA is an instruction to act immediately on an advertisement or offer that has just been viewed.
 The idea is to get the potential customer to respond to the product or service while the advertisement is still fresh in their minds.
 The practice has been around as long as advertising, but with the digital inbound marketing landscape changing at a rapid pace, the CTAs need to evolve.
 Here are some ways to think outside of the traditional box of CTAs:

 Avoid vague or unclear language in the CTA.
 It is lazy and may not be as concise as you think.
 Just because something is short doesn’t make it simple.
 One persistently popular CTA is “Act Now”, but what does that actually mean?
-How would you like the consumer to act towards your ad?
+How would you like the consumer to act toward your ad?
 “Don’t Miss Out” is another one you probably see a lot of.
 But what exactly would the consumer be missing out on?
 And why would they care?
 Even the seemingly clear “Download Now” can be vague if consumers don’t know what they are downloading.
-Be more straightforward and clear your directions, such as: “Subscribe to our Newsletter Here!”
+Be more straightforward and clear with your directions, such as: “Subscribe to our Newsletter Here!”
 “Click Here to Find Out How to ____!”

 Don’t Be Annoying